-The hours of operations of the Studio Grill (aka Take 5), Dinosaurus or any employee restaurant or eatery will continue to attempt to accommodate employees during all Theme Park operating hours.
+The hours of operations of Employee Dining will continue to attempt to accommodate employees during all Theme Park operating hours.
 Nighttime employees shall be provided with adequate opportunity to purchase food and drink at discounted prices (which includes Employer vending machines).